henrique93/Ganda-Bot/README.md

 + The bot automatically disconnects from the voice channel if there are no other non-bot members connected to that channel;
 + Gives specific members specific roles when they join the server;
 + Gives specific members specific nicknames when they join the server.

+### Adding join sounds:
+1. Get the user's discord ID
+2. Create a new folder at audio/Join/ with the user's ID (e.g. "audio/Join/181219804537946112")
+3. Move the .mp3 file to the folder created in step 2

+### Adding other sounds:
+Just move the .mp3 file to the desired folder in audio/ (e.g. if you want to add a new  permission denied sound move the .mp3 file to "audio/PermissionDenied/")